officialzachward/CMakeCopy/README.rst

 Introduction
 ============

-CMake is a cross-platform, open-source build system generator.
+CMakeCopy is a cross-platform build system generator.
 For full documentation visit the `CMake Home Page`_ and the `CMake Documentation Page`_.
 The `CMake Community Wiki`_ also references useful guides and recipes.